TunahanOcal/PassportService/README.md

 * It is a Rest service that is created with Spring Boot, Spring JPA and Hibernate.
 * Crate a MySQL database using sql files under PassportDatabaseSqlfiles folder.
 The database containg all passports and their visa informations.
 * Change application.properties access credential with yours.
 * For packaging use "mvn package".
-It creates a jar file. "java -jar <your jar file>"
+It creates a jar file. "java -jar your jar file"

 **Provided Rest Services**